What’s the difference between ADSL, ADSL2 and ADSL2+ broadband?

 Some providers don’t slow your connection down, but charge excess usage fees ranging from 15 cents a megabyte (MB) to 50 cents a Gigabyte (GB), so it’s in your interest to see whether or not you’ll be shaped, what speed it’ll be shaped to, or if not slowed down, how much you’ll be charged for excess usage.

 When researching which ADSL speeds are available at your local telephone exchange, you need to be aware that various internet providers enable different exchanges, so just because one provider can’t give you ADSL2+ in your location, it doesn’t mean they all can’t.
-Telstra can provide ADSL2+ broadband just about anywhere in Australia (Telstra owns the nation’s major copper wire infrastructure), but they are the least competitive pricewise.
+Telstra can provide ADSL2+ broadband just about anywhere in Australia (Telstra owns the nation’s major copper wire infrastructure).

 Other internet providers need to pay large amounts of money to enable an exchange with their own ADSL2+ enabled DSLAM, so they usually set up shop first in metropolitan areas where they know they’ll make their money back, as the population is more dense in city locations.
 After enabling these exchanges the companies move outwards through the suburbs.